DanHenry4/insta-clone/README.md

 ```

 ## 🔄 Live Reload (Development)
-- Nodemon is used for hot-reloading in both services.
+- Nodemon is used for hot-reloading in all services.
 - `docker-compose.override.yml` mounts your code for live editing, but keeps `node_modules` in the container.
 - Remove or comment out the `volumes` section in production for best performance and reliability.
 - **Production run:**